harrywhitehouse/slate/source/index.html.md

 Responses follow the same structure.
 Shipping metadata which is carrier specific is returned in carrier specific attributes.

-Currently the API supports the following carriers: USPS.
+Currently the API supports the following carriers: USPS, UPS, FedEx.

 # Labels